Common Houseleek - Sempervivum tectorum &

 Optimal Soil & Fertilizer Needs

-When it comes to soil, these succulents prefer well-drained soils that allow excess water to flow out easily.
+The Hens and Chicks succulents prefer well-drained soils, and should be fertilized once a year in spring.
 A good option is sandy or gravelly soils, which you can find at your local garden center or make yourself by combining regular potting soil with sand or perlite.
 This mixture helps prevent water from pooling around the roots and causing rot.

 As for fertilizing, sempervivum tectorum doesn't require a lot of nutrients.
 You can fertilize them sparingly, about once a year, in the spring.
 A balanced (5-10-5), diluted succulent NPK fertilizer can be used.
 Just make sure to follow the instructions and avoid over-fertilizing, as it can lead to leggy growth and weak plants.